 In addition, carpet solved one of the challenges inherent to most Haussmann buildings with high ceilings and parquet floors: bad acoustics!
 Carpet, along with textured furniture, was specified as the preferred material to help reduce the impact of noise occurring and travelling between rooms in the building.

 According to Nathalie, the value of carpet as an interior tool is just as important as furniture and lighting equally contributing to create the perfect ambience.
 In addition, carpet helped create a link between the building and the furniture and lighting.
-For this project, Nathalie specified a Highline quality in carpet tile and wall-to-wall formats featuring designs from the Rawline Scala collection, which comprises three design themes: Minimal, Reflex and Heritage.
+For this project, Nathalie specified a Highline quality in a office carpet tile and wall-to-wall formats featuring designs from the Rawline Scala collection, which comprises three design themes: Minimal, Reflex and Heritage.

 We're here to help you all the way.
 If you need professional advice, your local consultant is ready to answer all your questions and our specialist design experts will help enrich your mind with creative design ideas.
 We can't wait to hear from you!